Rianto-RNT/rnt-go-mastery/README.md

   - Unlike C, Go has no pointer arithmetic.
 - Declaring Pointers.
 Address of and dereferencing operators
 - Pointer to pointer. comparing pointers
+- Passing and returning pointers to functions fom functions

 ### number) rnt-example-point